 When Casey started in the industry, she liked the idea of employing others to drive, but she ended up having to learn how to drive for herself.
 "My priority at the time was to figure out how I was going to finance the first vehicle.
 I was 25 when I started, so I didn't have a lot of credit and I didn't have a whole lot of money."
 Her first investment was in an $80,000 dump truck.
 "Luckily my mom was able to co-sign for me, but that was only the first challenge.
 The second challenge was the down payment [which was] $2,500 back then, and I had a fiance at the time who helped me with the funds."

-To further turn her idea into reality, she began researching the credentials needed to drive and studying a free manual from the Virginia DMV.
-She took the commercial license permit test and passed, but when she asked a few mechanics she knew to help her with driving experience, they didn't take her serious.
-"They laughed me off the lot, like 'Girl, you're not going to be able to drive!'
+To further turn her idea into reality, she began researching the credentials needed to drive and started studying a free manual from the Virginia DMV.
+She took the commercial license permit test and passed, but when she asked a few mechanics she knew to help her with driving experience, they didn't take her seriously.
+"They laughed me off the lot, like 'Girl, you're not going to be able to drive!'"

 Image Courtesy of The Compass Circle

 The more money Casey made taking on hauling projects, the more she'd invest back into her business, and she was able to expand her truck fleet and work with more drivers.
 She'd research more about ways to expand her clientele and make more money, and she later found out that the major profits were made via federal contracts.
 "Initially, I didn't know what I was doing in terms of the process of going for those contracts, but it was through those contracts I was really able to scale my business.
 I ended up just applying.
 I know there are a lot of myths related to that, and true, [getting federal contracts] happens so many different ways for different people."

 For her, the success was seamless once she learned about the proper paperwork and other important protocols.
 After her initial three government-funded projects, she was able to earn $6 million in profits.